 On the second day, you could try closing the door while he is inside and then opening it almost straight away.
 Use lots of calm praise so he associates it with only good things.
 If he is happy for you to close the door, try closing it for increasing amounts of time while you sit beside him.

 On the third day; assuming day two went well, it is time to close the door and leave your pup for the first time.
-It is better to be gone for only a very short time the first time you leave him, maybe ten minutes or so, to see how he gets on.
-From there, as long as he is coping well, you can increase the time to half an hour, then an hour and then up to four hours.
+It is better to be gone for only a very short time the first time you leave him, maybe a minute or so, to see how he gets on.
+From there, as long as he is coping well, you can increase the time to 10 minutes, to half an hour, then an hour, and then up to four hours.

 You might also consider using a DAP (Dog Appeasing Pheromone) spray.
 You can get this from your vet and it should help to reduce any anxiety.
 It is especially good for younger dogs, but can offer some relief to any age of dog.
 Or if you prefer, lavender oil is also helpful, just add a few drops to his bedding to help him relax.